ITF and Slovenia`s Development Cooperation

 Reactor No. 4 at Chernobyl is the scene of the worst nuclear accident in history.
 The radioactive particles from the explosion in 1986 still affect the lives of people.
 Medical estimates suggest up to 4,000 people will die prematurely due to radiation exposure, and thousands more still suffer health effects, primarily in today’s Russia, Ukraine and Belarus.

-In 2015 and 2016, 59 children between the ages of 7 and 14, affected by the nuclear accident in Chernobyl in 1986, received comprehensive medical rehabilitation in Slovenia.
-In the next two years, additional 60 children will be included in the medical rehabilitation program containing inter alia respiratory physiotherapy, hydrotherapy and endurance exercises that will improve their health as well as their general well-being.
+Untill now, 119 children between the ages of 7 and 14, affected by the nuclear accident in Chernobyl in 1986, received comprehensive medical rehabilitation in Slovenia through ITF.
+Next year, additional 30 children will be included in the medical rehabilitation program containing inter alia respiratory physiotherapy, hydrotherapy and endurance exercises that will improve their health as well as their general well-being.

 Support of ITF Representative Office in Bosnia and Herzegovina (BIH)